Bg

 A:

-Some common reasons toddlers wake up frequently at night include: needing help to fall back asleep because of sleep associations like pacifiers or rocking to sleep.
+A common reason why toddlers wake up frequently at night is needing help to fall back asleep because of sleep associations like pacifiers or rocking to sleep.
 Physical discomfort from teething pain or illnesses are also common reasons for interrupted sleep for toddlers.
 Overtiredness from inconsistent sleep schedules, fighting naps, and fears about separation or nightmares as their imagination develops are also very normal at this age and can cause disrupted sleep.

 Q: How can I help my toddler sleep through the night?